 The Resource Center was built as a demonstration home in 1996 and addresses key aspects of environmentally responsible construction: resource efficiency, indoor air quality and accessible design.
 This building was also one of the region’s first Energy Star-qualified buildings.

-The Eco Office is a three-story structure with a rooftop green roof.
-At 10,100 square feet, it is about the same size as 74 percent of commercial buildings in the U.S., making it an ideal model for sustainable, healthy buildings everywhere.
-Officially opened in August 2009, the Eco Office was constructed from widely available off-the-shelf products, materials and technologies.
-As an energy, water, and resource conserving building, it is more energy efficient than 95 percent of comparable existing buildings according to its 2015 re-certification in the ENERGY STAR® program.
-Through inspired design, responsible operations and maintenance and excellent construction techniques, the Eco office uses less than 50 percent of the energy of a comparable code-built facility and 84 percent less water.
+The Eco Office officially opened in August 2009.
+It is 10,100 square feet, about the same size as 74 percent of commercial buildings in the U.S., making it an ideal model for sustainable, healthy buildings everywhere.
+The Eco Office uses less than 50 percent of the energy of a comparable code-built facility and 84 percent less water.

 The Southeast Weatherization and Energy Efficiency Training (SWEET) Center is a former diaper laundry renovated by Southface.
 Since opening in October 2010 to house the organization’s growing weatherization and green building training programs, the SWEET Center has trained more than 7,800 building professionals.
 The SWEET Center illustrates the power of the partnerships Southface fosters between government, private business and industry professionals to educate and empower the green workforce.